Lean Six Sigma Black Belt Certification

 Lean Six Sigma Black Belt Dates and Times

-All courses will be delivered synchronous (in real-time) with live instruction from our Black Belt instructors.
+Saturday sessions will be held on campus and Tuesday sessions will be delivered virtually with live instruction from our Black Belt instructors.

 What is a Black Belt in Six Sigma?